FederatedAI/FATE/fate_client/pipeline/README.md

 ```

 When a model from previous component is used but the current component is of different class from the previous component, `isometric_model` is used.
-For instance, `HeteroFeatureSelection` uses `isometric_model` from `HeteroFeatureBinning` to select most important features.
+For instance, `HeteroFeatureSelection` can use `isometric_model` from `HeteroFeatureBinning` to select most important features.

 ### Output